The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 3) Complexity reduction: some well known software products are left out of scope in order not to complicate things more than necessary for an already fairly complex beginner course, like:
 - QGIS: a great Open Source geospatial desktop application!
 Recommended for geospatial enthousiasts after taking this course!
 Also very useful in exploring geospatial datasets.
 Left out because it takes a course in itself to learn QGIS.
 - Leaflet + Python Folium: Leaflet is a comparable geospatial webapplication framework to OpenLayers for generating 2D topographical map views and Folium is the Python wrapper module for it.
 Once you have learned OpenLayers in this course you have a good reference to explore Leaflet/Folium in order to find out what works best for your use cases.
-- cesiumpy: a Python wrapper module for Cesium, comparable to Folium for Leaflet.
+- [cesiumpy](https://github.com/sinhrks/cesiumpy): a Python wrapper module for Cesium, comparable to Folium for Leaflet.
 Left out because it is fairly new and still a concept version (currently 0.3).
 Therefore the 3D Map Viewer webapplication is programmed in TypeScript with the Cesium API.
-- Git: for version management of source code.
+- [Git](https://en.wikipedia.org/wiki/Git): for version management of source code.
 Highly recommended for larger sofware projects and when working in development teams!
 The Open Source webapplication GitLab can be used to run your own Version Control System webserver locally.

 ## Project origins
+**Development**

-This programming course was created by computer science student [Pieter Lems](https://www.linkedin.com/in/pieterlems) of the Rotterdam University of Applied Science (Hogeschool Rotterdam) as the result of his 3rd year Bachelor internship assignment (201909-202001) in practical programming for data scientists.
+This programming course was originally created by computer science student [Pieter Lems](https://www.linkedin.com/in/pieterlems) of the Rotterdam University of Applied Science (Hogeschool Rotterdam) as the result of his 3rd year Bachelor internship assignment (201909-202001) in practical programming for data scientists.

-  - The internship was offered by the ICT innovation department of the Dutch Ministry of Defense (MoD-NL/DMO/JIVC/KIXS).
+  - The internship was offered by the ICT innovation department of the Netherlands Ministry of Defense (MoD-NL/DMO/JIVC/KIXS).
   - Read the interview in Dutch about Pieter's internship project [here](https://www.werkenvoornederland.nl/starters/stages/ict-stages/i-stage-bij-defensie).
   - After his internship Pieter continued to contribute to this project as a volunteer software developer.

+**Motivation**

-The reason to create this course is to collect and combine all the very much fragmented information from many manuals, (video)tutorials, applications, programming languages and frameworks, file formats etc. into one documentation set for beginners in data science, programming and systems managment to learn to download, install, program and use all the software components and datasets in one logical workflow to get:
+The motivation to create this course is to collect and combine all the very much fragmented information from many manuals, (video)tutorials, applications, programming languages and frameworks, file formats etc. into one documentation set for beginners in data science, programming and systems managment to learn to download, install, program and use all the software components and datasets in one logical workflow to get:
 <div align="center"> <code> <b>-----> 'Working Software at the End of the Day!' <-----</b> </code> </div>
 <br/>

 ## Legal Stuff
 **Licenses and Copyrights**

 This project is published by the MoD-NL as an Open Source Software educational project with Open Content for easy re-use.
 - © Copyright 2019 - 2020, Netherlands Ministry of Defence and Pieter Lems and the GeoStack Project contributors.